Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 E-mail:

 pullingtractor@aol.com.
+A-1 Miller's

-to the public Monday-Friday, 9am to 5pm, Central time zone, with an appointment
+shop is open to the public Monday-Friday, 9am to 5pm, Central time zone,

-on weekends, except holidays.
-If you're the kind of person who don't trust
+with an appointment on weekends, except holidays.
+If you're the kind of person

-delivery/shipping companies (mis)handling your high-dollar and fragile
+who don't trust delivery/shipping companies (mis)handling your high-dollar

-merchandise, you can make the long drive to A-1 Miller's new shop (click
+and fragile merchandise, you can make the long drive to A-1 Miller's new

-image to the right) to personally purchase parts, or drop off and/or pick
+shop (click image to the right) to personally purchase parts, or drop off

-up your carburetor, clutch assembly, engine and/or parts, etc., for repairing
+and/or pick up your carburetor, clutch assembly, and/or other parts for repairing

-Please contact me before coming so I'll be at my shop waiting for your arrival.
+us before coming so we'll be at our shop waiting for your arrival.
+When you

-When you visit our shop, you will be dealing directly with the owner for
+visit our shop, you will be dealing directly with the owner for the best

-the best customer service.
-"The road to a [trusted] friend's house (or
+customer service.
+"The road to a [trusted] friend's house (or shop) is

-shop) is never long."
+never long."
 Don't sacrifice quality workmanship for distance.

 Photos